andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 The purpose of this class is to store event handlers and key mappings in order to facilitate the following operations:

 - map a key binding to a function, provided either by the application or the skin
-- un-map a key binding
+- unmap a key binding
 - map a new function to an existing key binding
 - obtain the default function
-- add an event handler at specific priority (applies to application-defined and skin-defined handlers)
+- add an event handler at a specific priority (applies to application-defined and skin-defined handlers)
 - ensure that the application key mappings take priority over mappings created by the skin

-The InputMap provides an ordered repository of event handlers, working together with **SkinInputMap** supplied by the skin (or static stateless behavior implementation).
+The `InputMap` provides an ordered repository of event handlers, working together with `SkinInputMap` supplied by the skin (or static stateless behavior implementation).
 Internally, each handler is added with a specific priority according to this table:

 |Priority   |Set By      |Method                             |Description   |
 |:----------|:-----------|:----------------------------------|:-------------|